-Leaders like you, from a variety of fields, participate in our programs to understand the issues affecting all young children and their families with emphasis on communities that have been historically marginalized and to develop strategies to implement system changes that lead to equitable access to high-quality early childhood resources.
+Leaders like you, from a variety of fields, participate in our programs to understand the issues affecting young children and their families specifically those from communities that have been historically marginalized.
+Our programs focus on developing strategies to implement systemic changes that lead to equitable access to high-quality early childhood resources.

 Build your knowledge on early childhood and racial equity to best serve the needs of young children and families in your community.

 Learn the barriers historically marginalized communities experience accessing early childhood programs, social services, and funding and how to improve the distribution of those resources.